-Objective: Key Prompt Questions : 7.
-Reduce waste Reduce waste produced Maximise recycling rates Maximise composting rates Minimise waste sent to landfill 8.
-Use natural resource efficiently Minimise demand for raw materials Encourage water use efficiency and water saving measures Encourage sustainable farming practices Use materials from sustainable sources Encourage consumption of local produce and establishment of farmers markets 9.
-Ensure affordable high quality housing is available to all Maximise number of affordable housing completions in both urban and rural areas Reduce homelessness Increase number of dwellings meeting the Decent Homes Standard Provide affordable housing for key workers 10.
-Achieve sustainable levels of prosperity and economic growth Generate new jobs for people in the Borough Encourage inward investment Diversify the local economy and increase resilience to external shocks Support and encourage the growth of rural business Ensure everyone can afford a good standard of living Provide a satisfying job or occupation for everyone who wants one Increase innovation and new business start-ups Improve infrastructure provision Reduce out-commuting Help to improve people's skills Provide opportunities for learning and training Ensure access to education and skills training in the Borough for all current and future residents Improve transport links and reduce use of the car on the 'school run' Encourage the provision of more locally based education services and facilities Ensure sufficient education facilities are provided to support new development Ensure all groups have access to education Maintain high level of educational achievement
+Objective: Key Prompt Questions 125 : Maximise opportunities for local management of waste in order to minimise export of waste to areas outside Brentwood 8.
+Use natural resources (including water, fossil fuels, land and minerals) efficiently Minimise demand for raw materials Encourage water use efficiency and water saving measures Encourage sustainable farming practices Use materials from sustainable sources Encourage consumption of local produce and establishment of farmers markets Ensure new development is coordinated with the infrastructure it demands, taking into account the capacity of existing infrastructure and need for any necessary upgrades or improvements prior to development being completed.
+9. Ensure affordable high quality housing is available to all Maximise number of affordable housing completions in both urban and rural areas Reduce homelessness Increase number of dwellings meeting the Decent Homes Standard Provide affordable housing for key workers Achieve the minimum housing requirement set out in the East of England Spatial Strategy (RSS) 10.
+Maintain a strong, stable, prosperous and sustainable local economy Generate new jobs for people in the Borough Encourage inward investment Diversify the local economy and increase resilience to external shocks Support and encourage the growth of rural business Ensure everyone can afford a good standard of living Provide a satisfying job or occupation for everyone Increase innovation and new business start-ups Improve infrastructure provision Reduce out-commuting Help to improve people's skills